MosesMusyoki/Diabetes_Analysis_phase3/README.md

 The head of medical Board has tasked me to create a predictive model that can predict whether a patient has diabetes or not.

 To answer the question, I will build a classifier to predict whether patients have cancer with the given dataset.This will be based on several diagnostic measurements, including glucose level, blood pressure, smoking history, gender, BMI, and age.
-I will train models such as logistic regression, K Nearest Neighbours, decision trees and ensemble methods such as random forests and evaluate which model performs better.
+I will train models such as logistic regression, decision trees and ensemble methods such as random forests and evaluate which model performs better.

 ## Objectives
 My top objectives for modelling will be:

 1. Determine important factors that affect diabetes.
 2. Determine the best model to predict diabetes.
-3. Create a model that predicts diabetes with an accuracy of 96% or above.
+3. Create a model that predicts diabetes with an accuracy of 90% or above.

 ### Data sources
 The data for this modelling was obtained from kaggle.